n8sOrganization/project-automation/README.md

 This should be implmented in your own GH organization with a github PAT set as a org secret and then copying from template to a repo in same org.
 Default name for GH secret is GH_TOKEN,

-With these workflow files in your template repo, you create a copy repo, then gh actions will create a project, add columns, create issues, attach issues to board, and cleanup the workflows so they won't run again.